fluent/fluent-plugin-rewrite-tag-filter/README.md

 </source>

 # "capitalize_regex_backreference yes" affects converting every matched first letter of backreference to upper case. ex: maps -> Maps
-# At rewriterule2, redirect to tag named "clear" which unmatched for status code 200.
+# At 2nd <rule>, redirect to tag named "clear" which unmatched for status code 200.
-# At rewriterule3, redirect to tag named "clear" which is not end with ".com"
+# At 3rd <rule>, redirect to tag named "clear" which is not end with ".com"
-# At rewriterule6, "site.$2$1" to be "site.ExampleMail" by capitalize_regex_backreference option.
+# At 6th <rule>, "site.$2$1" to be "site.ExampleMail" by capitalize_regex_backreference option.
 <match td.apache.access>
   @type rewrite_tag_filter
   capitalize_regex_backreference yes